What's on in your community

 Discover what’s happening across County Durham this summer and explore community projects you can join in on!

-From pumpkin trails and spooky storytelling to craft workshops and community festivals, there’s plenty happening across County Durham this season.
-Whether you’re looking for half-term activities, Halloween events, or ways to connect with your local community, we’ve supported a range of projects to help bring people together.
+From winter walks and wellbeing sessions to local clubs, there’s plenty happening across County Durham.
+Whether you’re planning family time or looking for ways to connect with your community, we’re proud to support projects that bring people together.

 If you’d like to learn more about any of our funded projects or how to apply for a grant, we’d love to hear from you!
 You can reach out directly to the Community Investment Coordinator for your area, or contact our friendly team on 0300 1311 999 or by email at CommunityGrant@believehousing.co.uk.